 This course includes the assembling and presentation of statistical data, probability distributions, sampling techniques, time series analysis, index numbers, and forecasting.
 A project with practical problem solving is required.
-Prerequisites: BUS 111 or equivalent and MAT 133 (College Algebra).

-BUS 358 Fundamentals of Business Law (3) Covers law of sales, contracts, negotiable instruments, agency and partnerships, corporations, insurance, real and personal property, estates, and bankruptcy.
+BUS 358 Fundamentals of Business Law (3)

+Covers law of sales, contracts, negotiable instruments, agency and partnerships, corporations, insurance, real and personal property, estates, and bankruptcy.